apache/arrow/docs/source/python/compute.rst

 column using :meth:`Expression._call`:

-Consider an instance where the data is in a table and you need to create a new column using existing values in a column by using a mathematical formula.
+Consider an instance where the data is in a table and you need to create a new column using existing values in another column by using a mathematical formula.
 For instance, let's consider a simple affine operation on values using the mathematical expression, `y = mx + c`.
-We will be re-using the registered `affine` function.
+Here, we will be re-using the registered `affine` function.

 .. code-block:: python